VishalMandrai/Gurugram-Real-Estate-Explorer-App/README.md

 ### 🔍 **An Interactive Data Science App that provides an Analytics Module, Insights Dashboard, Price Prediction Engine, and a Smart Flat Recommendation System to help explore the Gurugram Real Estate landscape with ease.**

+### The **Gurugram Real Estate Explorer** is a sleek Streamlit-based web application designed for **Homebuyers, Investors, Developers, and Policy makers** to explore the real estate dynamics of Gurugram.
+Key modules in the app include: **Market Analytics & Insights** , **Sector Exploration**, **Price Prediction**, and **Society Recommendation Engine**.
+Built on the latest data from leading housing platforms, this app serves both as a **market snapshot** and a **tool for in-depth study**.

+> Though not a substitute for professional consulting, this tool uses **latest property data** to provide intelligent, data-driven insights — powerful enough to support informed decision-making.

 ![Streamlit](https://img.shields.io/badge/Streamlit-App-red?logo=streamlit)
 ![Python](https://img.shields.io/badge/Python-3.9+-blue?logo=python)
 ![Plotly](https://img.shields.io/badge/Plotly-Interactive%20Charts-lightblue?logo=plotly)